iterative/dvc.org/content/docs/start/experiments.md

 pre-processing, etc. DVC provides a mechanism for experiments to depend on the specific variables from a file.

-By default, DVC assumes a parameters file named `params.yaml` is available in your project.
+By default, DVC assumes that a parameters file named `params.yaml` is available in your project.
 DVC parses this file and creates dependencies to the variables (`model.conv_units` and `train.epochs`) found in the file.

 Here is the contents of `params.yaml` file: